Direct Communications Link · DCL

 link by replacing the Gorizont satellite channel by a Molnyia III one.

-The upgrade became oprational in 2008 and allows messages and data to be
+The upgrade became operational in 2008 and allows messages and data to be

-The image above was taken at the event of the 50th anniversary of
+This image was taken at the event of the 50th anniversary of

 the Hotline on 30 August 2013, and shows what it looks like today.

-The old teleprinters and IBM PCs have made room for modern computers
+The teleprinters and fax machines have made room for modern computers

 with secure e-mail.
 The man standing towards the rear is Lt.
 Col.